Amed Rosario Player Props: Guardians vs. Mariners

-On Friday, Amed Rosario (on the back of going 0-for-5) and the Cleveland Guardians face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 4:10 PM ET.
+On Saturday, Amed Rosario (coming off going 1-for-3) and the Cleveland Guardians play the Seattle Mariners, whose starting pitcher will be Marco Gonzales.
+First pitch is at 6:10 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Athletics.

 Amed Rosario Game Info & Props vs. the Mariners